aemann2/tech_doc/README.md

 ## Background:

 I'd just learned about SVG images and the CSS `::before` and `::after` selectors, so I wanted to put those to use here.
 I still hadn't heard of Figma, however, so the SVG design I came up with isn't quite as good as the one on CSS Tricks website.
 I tried to use more semantic HTML than I'd used in the past, so the code is better in that way.
 Unfortunately, I still didn't know SASS so the CSS is more complicated than it needs to be, and I think the side-nav could have been implemented better.
-I'd built the Dark Mode in a tutorial somewhere along the way, so I decided to include it here.
+I'd built the Dark Mode in a tutorial somewhere along the way, so I decided to include it in this project.

 ## Technology: